zoug2016/gps-timekeep/README.md

 Now you should have access to a basic info web page (on port `80`) and to `supervisord` web interface (on port `9001`).

+## Password protection

 The "Further info and configuration" webpage, as well as access to `supervisord`, is password protected (don't feel protected by this, it's not really secure).
 The name:pass is `admin:muflon`.
-If you want to change this, you need to edit two places: `/etc/supervisor/conf.d/daemons.conf` and `/opt/gps-timekeep/auth`.
-They need to match!
+There is a web form to change this, but making it work is another privilege escalation (see also "Optional extras" below), so requires making two files writable by the `lighttpd` process.
+So:

+	sudo chgrp www-data /etc/supervisor/conf.d/daemons.conf
+	sudo chown g+w /etc/supervisor/conf.d/daemons.conf

+The other file, `/opt/gps-timekeep/auth` should be set up OK already, but just in case it isn't:

+	chmod 0666 /opt/gps-timekeep/auth

 If you want to remove the password protection: